bocchino/AppleCore/README.md

 directives here: http://stjarnhimlen.se/apple2/.

 **Options:** The sc-avm-scm options are described below.
-If you use one of the predefined compilation strategies in ${APPLECORE}/Common, then you can avoid invoking sc-avm-scm or specifying these options directly.
+If you use one of the predefined compilation patterns in ${APPLECORE}/Common, then you can avoid invoking sc-avm-scm or specifying these options directly.
 See ${APPLECORE}/Common/README.md.